Azure/azure-sdk/docs/android/implementation.md

 {% include requirement/MUST id="android-errors-exception-tree" %} use the existing exception types present in the Azure core library for service request failures.
 Avoid creating new exception types.
 The following list outlines all available exception types (with indentation indicating exception type hierarchy):

 - `AzureException`: Never use directly.
 Throw a more specific subtype.
-  - `ServiceRequestException`: Thrown for an invalid response with custom error information.
   - `ReadTimeoutException`: Thrown when the server didn't send any data in the allotted amount of time.
   - `ConnectException`: Thrown by the pipeline if a connection to a service fails or is refused remotely.
   - `HttpRequestException`: Thrown when an unsuccessful response (4xx, 5xx) is returned from the service.
     - `ServerException`: Thrown when there's a server error with status code of 5XX.
     - `TooManyRedirectsException`: Thrown when an HTTP request has reached the maximum number of redirect attempts.
+  - `HttpResponseException`: Thrown when the request was sent to the service, but the client library wasn't able to understand the response.
+    - `DecodeException`: Thrown when there's an error during response deserialization.
-      - `ClientRequestException`: Thrown when there's an invalid client request with status code of 4XX.
+    - `ClientAuthenticationException`: Thrown when there's an invalid client request with status code of 4XX.
-        - `ClientAuthenticationException`: Thrown when there's a failure to authenticate against the service.
     - `ResourceExistsException`: Thrown when an HTTP request tried to create an already existing resource.
     - `ResourceModifiedException`: Thrown for invalid resource modification with status code of 4XX, typically 412 Conflict.
     - `ResourceNotFoundException`: Thrown when a resource is not found, typically triggered by a 412 response (for PUT) or 404 (for GET/POST).
-  - `ServiceResponseException`: Thrown when the request was sent to the service, but the client library wasn't able to understand the response.
-    - `DecodeException`: Thrown when there's an error during response deserialization.

 ## Logging